webprogramming260/simon-javascript/README.md

+I dare you to find the secret menu.

 Notes
 <!-- buttons are discovered in the JavaScript by selecting the game-button class -->
 <!-- onclick triggers a button push interaction -->